WesOrr23/PaddlePanic/README.md

 - **Flash**: ~8KB (code + constants)
 - **SRAM**: ~1KB (game objects + stack)
 - **Display Buffer**: 1KB (128×64 / 8 bits)

+### Hardware Limitations

+This project uses an SH1106 monochrome OLED display due to ATtiny1627 constraints.
+An attempt was made to migrate to an ST7789 color TFT display, but the ATtiny1627's limited SPI throughput (max 1.67 MHz) and 2KB SRAM proved insufficient for acceptable frame rates with color graphics.
+For color display applications, consider upgrading to a more capable microcontroller (e.g., ESP32) with DMA-enabled SPI and larger memory.

 ## 📝 License